QAZIMAAZARSHAD/Movie-Streaming-Website/README.md

 ## About

-ApnaTheatre.com is a place for all movieocohlic's to enjoy.
-This movie streaming website allows users to watch their favorite movies, tv shows and web series from multiple genres like crime, comedy, drama, kids etc.
+ApnaTheatre.com is a place for all movieocohlic's for entertainment.
+This movie streaming website allows users to watch their favourite movies, and web series from multiple genres like crime, comedy, drama, kids etc.

 ## Link to the website
 https://qazimaazarshad.github.io/Movie-Streaming-Website/